lacework/terraform-provisioning/gcp/README.md

 This couldn't be easier!

-Follow [these instructions](GOOGLE_CLOUD_SHELL.md) to use the Google Cloud Shell to run these modules from the comfort of you Google Console.
+Follow [these instructions](GOOGLE_CLOUD_SHELL.md) to use the Google Cloud Shell to run these modules from the comfort of your Google Console.

 ## Requirements
 If you prefer to use these modules locally, you must meet the following requirements: